dkull/alt_llr/README.md

 The implementation uses no tricks, except offloading the heavy math to libgmp.

-Largest k to work from http://15k.org is 1999, 2001 does not work.
+Tested with examples from  http://15k.org
+There does not seem to be an upper limit for working n's, but k's are working upto the circa 5 thousand range for some reason.
+Working on it.

 ===